 The county council will seek to implement this policy through working with the relevant stakeholders both inside and outside the organisation.
-Given the close ties between maintaining the environment and the planning process; close working with the various local planning authorities as well as the Environmental and Highways teams/ specialists within the county council andenda Pack nationally are vital to the success of this policy.
+Given the close ties between maintaining the environment and the planning process; close working with the various local planning authorities as well as the Environmental and Highways teams/ nationally are vital to the success of this policy.
 Other key partners in this policy include: Highways England, Network Rail, Train Operating Companies, Bus Operating Companies and Luton, Stansted & Heathrow Airports.